 Address: Brussels Park, 1000 Brussels

 The Royal Palace was once the King family’s official palace (the official residence is now the Royal Palace of Laeken).
-Currently it serves as an administrative seat for the Belgium monarchy.
+Currently, it serves as an administrative seat for the Belgian monarchy.

 It is open during the summer months only, from Tuesday to Sunday; however, you can admire this beautiful building from the Parc Royal if you visit Brussels during other seasons.